haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Senses darkvision 60 ft., passive Perception 10
 6 (−2)
 10 (+0)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 385

 Skills Stealth +6 Languages —

 Challenge 3 (700 XP)